fhirest/.github/profile/CONTRIBUTING.md

 ### Documentation

 Documentation is in README.md of each component.
 If you submit changes, please check first if documentation needs change and submit together with code changes.
+If you want to get general overview of the framework please look at [main project README](https://github.com/fhirest/fhirest/blob/master/README.md).